crclayton/ncverilog-error-messages/README.md

 I've found that most ncverilog messages are both obscure and ungoogle-able.
-Hopefully, writing these down will help.
+Hopefully, writing these down will help someone somewhere.

 ## Error message explanations